-It was horrific and as the first month stretched into the second, I found myself getting less and less sleep.
-It was a small house and I found myself having to get up and check the door after I heard her leave because I was constantly worried about my safety.
+It was awful and as the first month stretched into the second, I found myself getting less and less sleep.

 Around the end of the second month of having a tenant, Gary’s part-time/full-time job slowed right down, and we decided it was time to stop struggling with everything and put the house up for sale.
 It was a difficult choice because we knew we’d have to move out of the city in order to afford another house, but for us, it was inevitable.

 So, we told our family and friends what we were up against and even though they were upset about it, we set about looking for a house.
 In the beginning, we looked fairly close to where our kids and their families lived, but we couldn’t find what we were looking for, so we expanded our perimeter by two to three hours and went North instead of southwest.